fbriebdk/liam_bugeja_BAN_dissertation_2025/README.md

 This repository contains the code, datasets, and models used in my undergraduate dissertation project:
-**"Predicting Football League Match Outcomes and Final Standings Using Machine Learning and Contextual Feature Engineering"** Academic Year: 2024–2025
+**"Statistical Analysis and Modelling for Predicting Football League Outcomes"**
+Academic Year: 2024–2025

 ---